littlebear0729/Mastodon2TG/README.md

 Get your mastodon api token from your mastodon server.

+You can fork this project and modify the source code as you want.
 ## Todo

-- Sync telegram channel message to mastodon.
+- [x] Sync telegram channel message to mastodon.
-- Support other message type.
+- [ ] Support other message type.
 (Maybe poll?)